 - Implement a treatment plan and consider family-centred counselling on obesity-related risk factors.
 Use motivational interviewing and multidisciplinary approaches to reinforce new health messages and lifestyle changes.

-- Refer Ali and his parents to supportive community resources concerned with bullying, and encourage them to discuss the problem with school officials.
+- Refer Julio and his parents to supportive community resources concerned with bullying, and encourage them to discuss the problem with school officials.

 - Identify underlying family stressors (especially economic) and make sure to connect the family with appropriate, supportive local services.
 Links to local community programs for immigrant and refugee families are available in this resource.

 - More information is available from the CPS about psychosocial aspects of child and adolescent obesity.